Germany starts COVID testing drive in bid to end lockdown | DW | 04.03.2021

 German state, federal and public health officials have spent weeks debating if and how to roll out rapid tests for mass use, as other countries have been doing for months.
-A plan to do it has finally taken shape.
+A plan for that has finally taken shape.

 The federal government is expected to start picking up the tab for rapid tests starting next week.

 Every person in Germany will be entitled to a weekly test, either from a test center, medical practice, or place of work, administered by trained personnel.
-Schools and daycare are a particular focus, as a means of getting kids and teachers safely and regularly back in the classroom.
+Schools and day cares are a particular focus, as a means of getting kids and teachers safely and regularly back in the classroom.

-"Opening schools without rapid tests will drive up the incidence rate," Karl Lauterbach, a SPD MP and epidemiologist said on Twitter.
+"Opening schools without rapid tests will drive up the incidence rate," Karl Lauterbach, a Bundestag deputy for the Social Democrats (SPD) and an epidemiologist, wrote on Twitter.
 "It's good that free tests are coming, but the test strategy for schools and work is unclear because there aren't enough rapid tests.
 Overall, I am very concerned."

-Despite Wednesday's agreement between the federal and state governments, local authorities are skeptical.
+Despite Wednesday's agreement between the federal and state governments, regional authorities are skeptical.
 Smaller towns and more rural areas could find it difficult to receive and carry out the necessary tests.

-"Right now I couldn't tell you how testing at certain centers will work," Oliver Hermann, a small-town mayor who leads the city and municipality association in the state of Brandenburg, told the public broadcaster, rbb.
+"Right now I couldn't tell you how testing at certain centers will work," Oliver Hermann, a mayor who leads the association of municipalities in the state of Brandenburg, told the public broadcaster, rbb.
 "It'd be good if we could have clear communication and a strategy from early on."

 Major grocery and drugstore chains, as well as pharmacies, have said they will soon start selling DIY home testing kits.
 These are tests that anyone can use, without training.

-Until now, diagnostic PCR tests, which are highly accurate but require lab processing and take more time to get results, have been reserved largely for those showing symptoms.
+Polymerase chain reaction (PCR) tests, which are highly accurate but require lab processing and take more time to get results, have been reserved largely for people who show symptoms.
 Rapid tests have been available for essential workers, such as teachers and medical staff.
 Everyone else has had to organize and pay for their own rapid test, at a doctor's practice or makeshift test center.
 Some of these have been found to fall short of best practices.

 True to their name, rapid tests can provide a reasonably accurate result in less than 30 minutes.
 But public health authorities have warned they are not a silver bullet and cannot rein in the spread of infection on their own.
 While a rapid test is about as specific as a PCR test, which makes false positives unlikely, they are less sensitive.
 That means false negatives are possible, giving people the sense they can go about their lives without fear of spreading the virus.